How Do I Know if My VPN Is Working? Here’s How You Can Test Your VPN

 - Check on your VPN updates.
 To remove the possibility of bugs and to make the most of performance, ensure you’re using the latest VPN software version available as it’s frequently updated.

 - Use antivirus software.
 While VPNs are essential for improving your online privacy, guarding against viruses or all types of malware isn’t on their job description (some do offer malware/ad blockers, though.
 For example, check VeePN’s NetGuard).
 That’s why it’s always recommended to pair a VPN with antivirus software.

 - Turn to support.
 If you tried everything mentioned, but still don’t know what’s wrong, feel free to contact your provider’s technical support.
 VeePN support, for instance, is available 24/7 via a live chat to help you solve any issues.

 No one is perfect.
 Even your VPN.
 So some problems may occur from time to time.
 And to reduce the possibility of any VPN-related issues happening, you should turn to a reliable provider.
 Luckily, selecting a trustworthy VPN doesn’t have to take long.

 VeePN hides your real IP address, giving you an anonymous one, and provides double security with the double VPN feature.
 It also offers a kill switch and prevents DNS leaks — VeePN routes DNS queries via an encrypted tunnel and doesn’t interact with external DNS providers.
 You can turn on this feature in ‘Settings’ under ‘Security.’
 Here how it looks in the Windows app:

-Test-drive VeePN for free and see if it works for you to choose a suitable subscription later.
+Test-drive VeePN and see if it works for you to choose a suitable subscription later.
 We’re sure you too will get along.